OffchainLabs/arbitrum-classic/docs/Inside_Arbitrum.md

 It will also minimize the delay it imposes on non-sequencer transactions by minimizing how far it backdates transactions, consistent with the goal of providing strong promises of transaction results.
 Specifically, if the sequencer believes that 20 confirmation blocks are needed to have finality on Ethereum, then it will backdate transactions by 20 blocks.
 This is enough to ensure that the sequencer knows exactly which transactions will precede its current transaction, because those preceding transactions have finality.
 There is no need for a benign sequencer to backdate more than that, so it won't.

 This does mean that transactions that go through the regular inbox will take longer to get finality.
-Their time to finality will roughly double: if finality requires C confirmation blocks, then a regular-inbox tranasaction at block B be processed after sequencer transactions that are inserted at time B+C-1 (but labeled with block B-1), and those sequencer transactions won't have finality until time B+2C-1.
+Their time to finality will roughly double: if finality requires k confirmation blocks, then a regular-inbox tranasaction at block B be processed after sequencer transactions that are inserted at time B+C-1 (but labeled with block B-1), and those sequencer transactions won't have finality until time B+2C-1.

-This is the basic tradeoff of having a sequencer: if you use the sequencer, finality is C blocks faster; but if you don't use the sequencer, finality is C blocks slower.
+This is the basic tradeoff of having a sequencer: if you use the sequencer, finality is k blocks faster; but if you don't use the sequencer, finality is k blocks slower.
 This is usually a good tradeoff, because most transactions will use the sequencer; and because the practical difference between instant and 5-minute finality is bigger than the difference between 5-minute and 10-minute finality.

 So a sequencer is generally a win, if the sequencer is well behaved.